diegopliebana/diegopliebana.github.io/_projects/tag.md

 <p>

-TAG has also enabled research in which Artificial Intelligence is used not merely to play completed games, but to <strong>assist designers during development</strong>.
+Another important strand of research <strong>led by James Goodman</strong> has investigated how Artificial Intelligence can support tabletop game designers during development rather than merely play finished games.

 </p>

 <p>

-A detailed case study followed successive iterations of an analogue board game while AI agents were used alongside conventional human playtesting.
-The work examined the types of questions a designer asks during development and how automated play can provide evidence to help answer them.
+In <em>A Case Study in AI-Assisted Board Game Design</em>, Goodman and colleagues followed the development of an analogue board game while incorporating automated AI playtesting alongside conventional human playtesting.
+The study examined the kinds of questions that arise during iterative game design and how large-scale simulation can provide additional evidence to help designers answer them.

 </p>

 <p>

-The resulting workflow is explicitly <strong>designer-in-the-loop</strong>.
-Designers formulate questions about their game; AI agents generate large quantities of gameplay data; relevant metrics are extracted; and the results are interpreted together with observations from human playtesting.
+The resulting approach is explicitly <strong>designer-in-the-loop</strong>.
+The designer determines which aspects of a game need investigation; AI agents generate large quantities of gameplay data; appropriate metrics are extracted from those simulations; and the results are interpreted together with evidence obtained from human playtesting.

 </p>

 <p>

-The study showed that AI testing is most useful as a complement to human testing rather than a replacement for it.
-In particular, automated results can give designers confidence to make changes more quickly when AI evidence supports patterns already suggested by human play.
+A central conclusion of this work is that automated playtesting should <strong>complement rather than replace human playtesting</strong>.
+Artificial Intelligence is particularly valuable for questions that benefit from large numbers of repeated games and quantitative analysis, while human players remain essential for evaluating subjective qualities such as enjoyment, clarity, engagement and theme.

 </p>

 <p>

-This work established a direct bridge between TAG as an academic research platform and its later application to commercial game development.
+This James Goodman-led research established an important bridge between the academic work conducted with TAG and the subsequent practical application of automated playtesting and game analysis in Tabletop R&D.

 </p>